huisenlim/EGL314TeamD/MVP/README.md

 ---

-Next we will show you how the game is setup toghether with the software.
+Next we will show you how the game is setup together with the software.

 ## 3. Game Setup
 When setting up the game, we need some physical components to make the game work like tags and anchor, button, and lastly creating of the gun so it makes the game looks real and interesting.